MouadDv/Zain_CTF_2022_writeups/README.md

         main()
 ```

-1. The service read a name, the name gets checked if it contain "admin", if not it creat a json string.
+1. The service read a name, the name gets checked if it contain "admin", if not it create a json string.

 ```
 name = input("Enter your name: ")